ArtNomads in 2025: Art and Adventure Travel Highlights

 Art in the United Arab Emirates (UAE)

-From Milan, we flew to Abu Dhabi in the UAE for its (first) Public Art Biennial, traveled to Dubai for the Art Dubai fair, and then on down to Sharjah, for the Sharjah Biennale (teaser video) – a three week whirlwind we’ve dubbed the UAE ArtTrifecta.
+From Milan, we flew to Abu Dhabi in the UAE for its (first) Public Art Biennial, traveled to Dubai where we spent time checiking out the galelry district, the Art Dubai fair, World Art Dubai, and the Museum of the Future before heading down to Sharjah, for the Sharjah Biennale (teaser video) – a three week whirlwind we’ve dubbed the UAE ArtTrifecta.

 We were surprised by how different each of the three Emirates was.